mitsuhiko/lucumr/2020/4/3/contact-tracing.rst

 pandemic that prevents us from going outside was not what I was picturing.
-It's about three weeks now that I and my family are spending at home in Austria instead of going to work or having the kids at daycare, two of those are under mandatory social distancing because of SARS-CoV-2.
+It's about three weeks now that I and my family are spending at home in Austria instead of going to work or having the kids at daycare, two of those weeks were under mandatory social distancing because of SARS-CoV-2.

 And as cute as `social distancing <https://en.wikipedia.org/wiki/Social_distancing>`__ and “flattening the curve” sounds at first, the consequences to our daily